envicutor/drafts/flow.rst

         - Assume that the Worker that was working on it is dead
         - Reset the response and the lease of the Submission object in the SubmissionStore
-        - Send a message to the SubmissionStore with submission id to cause a Worker to work on the submission
+        - Enqueue the submission id in the submission store

 - CacheBuilderHealthChecker (``Availability.CacheBuilder``, ``FaultTolerance.CacheBuilder``)